FVG AUDIOVISUAL FUND

 CENTRO ESPRESSIONI CINEMATOGRAFICHE

 Centro Espressioni Cinematografiche (C.E.C.) is a cultural organization founded in Udine in 1973 with the aim of promoting and presenting the best of national and world cinema.
-C.E.C. has evolved into a key organization for cultural development in the region, presenting a broad year round programme of film premieres, retrospectives and educational events.
-From the well-known screening theatre at Cinema Visionario (3 screens for a total of 400 seats, plus a vast exhibition space, located in central downtown Udine area) and Cinema Centrale (2 screens) in Udine, C.E.C. has represented since the 1980s a highly-prized gathering spot, giving the unique opportunity in our area to watch the kind of films that often are neglected by the large distribution.
-The daily programming of Cinema Visionario focuses on previews and themed retrospectives on national and international filmmakers, with the appreciated participation of directors, actors and producers.
+C.E.C. has evolved into a key organization for cultural development in the region, presenting a broad year-round programme of film premieres, retrospectives and educational events.
+Thanks to the well-known movie theatres Cinema Visionario (3 screens for a total of 400 seats, plus a vast exhibition space, located in downtown Udine) and Cinema Centrale (2 screens) in Udine, C.E.C. has been, since the 1980s, a highly regarded gathering spot that gives the locals the unique opportunity to watch the kind of films that often are neglected by big distribution companies.
+The daily programming of Cinema Visionario focuses on previews and themed retrospectives on national and international filmmakers, with the participation of directors, actors and producers.

 UDINE FAR EAST FILM FESTIVAL

 The World’s Largest Showcase of Popular Asian Cinema

 Born in 1999 after the success achieved in 1998 by the Hong Kong Film focus, Far East Film is about to reach its 19th edition in Udine (Italy) and still represents a unique opportunity to experience current trends in East Asian filmmaking.
 Every year, during its nine days of screenings, Far East Film offers the chance to watch the most successful recent Asian releases as well as staging important retrospectives.
 In the pleasant, informal and relaxing festival mood, the newest feature films from the Far East (China, Hong Kong, Taiwan, South Korea, Japan, Philippines, Singapore and Thailand) are presented along with tributes and focuses on specific directors.